theronhitchman/euclidean-geometry/class/index.md

 > **Challenge J:** Find a workable definition of the phrase "the interior angle
 > of a quadrilateral ABCD at the vertex A."

+## September 19

+> Question K: Will Herbst's argument for the diagonals of a rhombus work in this
+> context?
+If not, where does it fail?